Dear Community Members,

 Member Spotlight: Terrie Simmons-Ehrhardt

 Terrie Simmons-Ehrhardt, is a forensic anthropologist at Virginia Commonwealth University, who uses 3D printing to build a human osteology study collection.
-Her primary research is studying the relationship between the skull and the face for forensic facial approximation.
+Her primary research is studying the relationship between the skull and the face for forensic fa

 Here is a tutorial for the Grayscale Model Maker in the free program Slicer, specifically for modeling pubic bones since they are used in anthropology for age and sex estimation.
 The Grayscale Model Maker is very quick and easy!

 And I can't stand the "flashing" in the Editor.

 For this example, I am using a scan from TCIA, specifically from the CT Lymph Node collection.

 Tissue engineering can't expand into three dimensions as long as cells can't access oxygen and nutrients via blood vessels.
 This remains a big challenge for the printable organ and tissue engineering communities.

 Monica Moya and Elizabeth Wheeler, biomedical engineers at Laurence Livermore National Laboratory, are working on a way to solve this “plumbing problem,” as Moya puts it, using 3D bioprinting.

 Moya has previously developed microfluidic devices to test the effect of mechanical